MineBuilderFR/Dyno/README.md

 * __connection-database__= SQL Database
 * __connection-socket__= SQL Socket

-## Licensing information

-`This program is free: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.`

 ## Current version
 * __PHP__: > 7.2
 * __pthread__ : > 3.1.5